tiagoprn/devops/ansible_playbooks/centos-7/README.md

 This is a modular ansible playbook, which can be used to setup a new CentOS 7 server instance.

-This setup does its best to provide security, logs and metrics monitoring.
+This setup does its best to provide security (although I'm by no means an expert on it I tried my best through researching), logs and metrics monitoring.
 The following is provided:

 - Development tools (compilers, git, python pip and other dependencies to build packages)
 - auditd rules: auditd is useful to monitor pretty much anything that happens on the linux kernel, prividing logs and watchs for interesting system calls (providing a hook into any system operation we could possibly want).
 It is also used as the logger for SELinux.